 Yishuvim, Kibbutzim and Moshavim

 The literal translation of the word “Yishuv” is settlement, however, Yishuvim are not located only in Judea and Samaria.
 It is possible to live on a Yishuv in the Gallil, the Negev, or even in the center of the country.
 A Yishuv can range in size from a group of a hundred families to over a thousand families.
-People who want to live on a Yishuv must undergo an acceptance process that is run by an administrative committee, composed of Yishuv members.
+People who want to live on a Yishuv may need to undergo an acceptance process.
 Yishuvim are generally small, self-contained units with their own mini-markets, synagogues, educational institutions and parks.
 Some Yishuvim are located only a few minutes away from major cities, while others are more isolated.
-Yishuv life is appropriate for those who are searching for a close-knit and, generally, more homogenous community without the need for major shopping or areas of public amenities.
+Yishuv life is appropriate for those who are searching for a close-knit and, generally, more homogeneous community without the need for major shopping or areas of public amenities.